 Yes.
 Whatever methods we choose to complete your commission, the colours are all fired at high temperature in our kiln – often several times.
 Once they are fired, the colours are completely permanent, and will never rub off or fade.
 Like any other ceramics, they will remain clear, bright and beautiful indefinitely.

-Hand painted versus digital - what are the options?
+Hand painted tiles versus digital tiles- what are the options?

 One decision you will need to make at some point is whether you are choosing a hand painted tile or a digitally printed tile.
 Hand painted allows the greatest flexibility in terms of size and design because we are simply creating something especially for you.
 Digital tile printing creates an exceptional finish, extremely hard to differentiate from hand painted (impossible, we would say), is quicker to produce to order and is a brilliant option for those on a budget and/or tight timescales.
-We are improving our range of digital designs constantly.
+It is also suitable where you want an exact reproduction of existing artwork or photography.
+As well as bespoke commissions we are improving our standard range of digital designs constantly.

 STAGE ONE - THE DESIGN